Medical Coder Resume Examples

 - •Start with your most recent work experience.

-- •Include the job title, name of the organization, and employment dates.
+- •Include the job title, employer name plus location (and employment dates).

-- •Use bullet points to list your key responsibilities and achievements.
+- •Use bullet points to list key responsibilities and quantified achievements.

 Highlighting Relevant Achievements and Skills

-- •Highlight any specializations, such as cardiology, oncology, or pediatrics.
+- •Highlight any specializations, cardiology, oncology, risk adjustment, CDI.

 Industry-Specific Action Verbs and Terminology